abbas-taher/decision-tree-algorithm-example/README.md

    - Part 3: Creating Tree - Choosing Tree Root
    - Part 4: Looping and Splitting into Subtrees
 - Traversing Decision Tree: Case Example
-- Making Prediction / Classification
+- Classification: Making Prediction

 ## Historical Note
 Machine learning decision trees were first formalized by [John Ross Quinlan](https://en.wikipedia.org/wiki/Ross_Quinlan) during the years 1982-1985.
 Along linear and logistic regression, decision trees (with their modern version of random forests) are considered the easiest and the most commonly used machine learning algorithms.

 ## Running Create Tree Program
-To execute the main function you can just run the decisiontree.py program using a call to Python via the command line:
+To execute the main function you can just run the [*decisiontreee.py*](/decisiontree.py?raw=true "Decision Tree") program using a call to Python via the command line:

       $ python decisiontree.py